-Abstraction of information from clinical documents into tabular data needs to be done efficiently and accurately, and can unearth in a wealth of previously untapped data for integration and analysis.
-An NLP engine can automatically abstract information based on the type of document, and further manual abstraction by one or more people using the process covered here can maximize information extraction.
+Abstraction of information from clinical documents into tabular data can unearth a wealth of previously untapped data for integration and analysis, provided it is done efficiently and accurately.
+An NLP engine can automatically abstract information based on the type of document, and additional manual abstraction by one or more people using the process covered here can maximize information extraction.

 Abstraction Task List

 Tasks have both a Report ID and a Batch Number, as well as an optional Identifier Name, all shown in the task list.
 The assigned user must have "Abstractor" permissions and will initiate a manual abstraction by clicking Abstract

 The task list grid can be sorted and filtered as desired, and grid views saved for future use.
 After completion of a manual abstraction, the user will advance to the next document in the user's default view of the task list.